magento/devdocs/guides/v1.0/install-gde/install/install-cli.md

 To reinstall the Magento software:

-2. Log in to your Magento server as a user with permissions to modify files in the Magento file system.
+2. Log in to your Magento server as a user with permissions to modify files in the Magento file system (for example, the <a href="{{ site.gdeurl }}install-gde/install/prepare-install.html#install-update-depend-apache">web server user</a>).
 3. Enter the following commands in the order shown:

 		cd <your Magento install dir>